tyson-swetnam/porder/README.md

   --url URL   order url you got for your order
 ```

-An example setup would be the following
+An example setup look like the following

 <center>